-All Park Middle School students are provided a hall locker and combination padlock.
+6th and 7th grade Park Middle School students are provided a hall locker and combination padlock.
 Only school padlocks are allowed to be used on school lockers.
-There is a \$3.00 replacement fee assessed for any padlock that is lost/stolen/destroyed.
+There is a \$5.00 replacement fee assessed for any padlock that is lost, stolen, or destroyed.